 Stephanie joined Watsi on January 29th, 2015.
 Seven years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephanie's most recent donation traveled 8,600 miles to support Zin, a student from Thailand, to fund fracture repair after a road accident.
+Stephanie's most recent donation traveled 8,300 miles to support U Pyin, a 36-year-old monk from Burma, to fund heart surgery.

 Stephanie has funded healthcare for 88 patients in 11 countries.